22 Animals That Are Deadlier Than Sharks

 Human fatality caused by wolves is pretty rare, but they do have sharp teeth and can run fast when they feel threatened.
 They mainly attack because they feel as though they need to protect themselves or their pack.
 They cause about 10 human deaths a year.

 The assassin bug, more innocently known as the kissing bug, causes about 12,000 deaths a year.
 It bites people on the face (hence it’s nickname) giving them a parasitic infection known as Chagas disease.
 You’ll definitely want to avoid this little bug’s kisses.
+These other animals aren’t as dangerous as you think either.

 The Tsetse fly looks very similar to a normal housefly; however, it causes a lot more deaths.
 It bites its prey (many of which are humans) and sucks their blood.
 It carries African trypanosomiasis, which is a parasitic disease that causes fevers, headaches, vomiting, joint pains, swelling of the brain, and trouble sleeping.
 Around 10,000 humans die from this disease every year.